 - pictures of objects

-4. The most important thing is not learnt properly - student's don't understand place value!
+- The most important thing is not learnt properly - student's don't understand Place Value even into highschool!

 When using one set of manipulatives throughout their schooling maths curriculum and showing maths in a concrete, step-by-step way, your students will begin to understand maths as a concept that makes sense from small numbers to larger numbers and in all complex formulations.
 When taught correctly, they will be able to confidently achieve excellent maths results!

 Here are some important benefits of using hands-on tools:

 According to the research cited by Terry Anstrom (n.d.), “students who use concrete materials develop more precise and more comprehensive mental representations, often show more motivation and on-task behavior, understand mathematical ideas, and better apply these ideas to life situations.”